Ph-k/Vac-Check/README.md

 7. `/violentlyExit`: The parent/VacCheck process send a sig kill signal to all the child/monitor processes.
 NOTE: USE ONLY WHEN ABSOLITY NESSECERY, it is recommended that you always use the exit command.

+# Source code files overview
+#### (For both implementations *Named-Pipes-Src & Socket-Src*)

+**‘Source/*impl src*/VacCheckSource’ directory:**

+- ‘travelMonitor.c’: This file contains the main() function and provides the tui of the program.
+The utility of the tui is achieved by calling the according functions from the `travelController.c` module.

+- ` travelController.c/h`: Every command of the project is basically implemented in a C function which does all the necessary inter process communication, data structure manipulation, searching etc. All these functions can be found here, providing a level of abstraction between the program’s utilities called from the main and the actual data structure manipulation.

+- `countriesRegister.c/h`: Using multiple hash tables, it groups travel requests by country or virus and uses an abacus data structure to keep record of the request dates.
+It also provides functions to access the above information easily.

+- ` virusBloomFilters.c/h`: As already mentioned the bloom fileters are grouped by viruses.
+This exact “grouping” of the bloom filter is implemented in this module.

+Only for ‘Source/Named-Pipes-Src/VacCheckSource’:

+- ` travelSignalHandlers.c/h`: The named pipe implementation also using pipes for its intra-process communication.
+This module implements all the necessary signal handlers using the according system calls.
+Note that for the handlers to be as small in execution as possible, they just change several flags, which the controller checks when he is gets executed again.

+**‘Source/*impl src*/VacCheckMonitorSource’ directory:**

+- `Monitor.c`: This file contains the main() function of the monitor processes.
+It does all the necessary file reading and data structure initialization and then wait for the VacCheck process to request a query from the pipe or socket.

+- `monitorController.c/.h` & `monitorSignalHandlers.c/.h`: do the exact same thing as their VacCheck counterparts, but customized for the needs of the monitor processes.

+- `fileReader.c/.h`: Provides the program with the necessary functions to read data from the input directory structure.

+- ` CountryDirectory.c/.h`: A pseudo data structure that uses the generic hash table implementation to save which files/country folders the program has already read.

+**Source code used form both implimentations *` Source/Common-Src`*:**

+` Source/Common-Src/DataStructures`: In here there are the necessary data structures implementations for the following data structures.

+- A bit array `BitArrey.c/h`

+- A BloomFilter ‘BloomFilter.c/h’ *( uses the bit arrey)*

+- A skip list ‘SkipList.c’, *with custom data manipulation functions for the needs of the project*.

+- And a generic extensible hash table `HashTable.c/h`.

+` Source/Common-Src/DataStructures`: All these modules are utility pseudo data structures. *(pseudo because they are mostsly wrapper functions for the above data structures).

+-`Abacus.c/h` using the hashtable, it maintains a number of date counters which can be changed and accessed on O(1).
+Very useful in the travelStats command.

+-`StringDict.c/h`: Using the hash table implementation, it simply is a string dictionary which helps the program to eliminate any memory repletion of string data.

+-`Person.c/h`: Simulates a person entity, while taking care for the memory allocation and deallocation of him (name strings etc).
+Also provide functions to send his/her information over pipes or sockets *sendPerson()* & *recievePerson()*.

+- `Virus.c.h`: Simulates a virus entity.
+Similarly to the person one.

+` Source/Common-Src/Utilities`:

+- `LogFileWriter.c/h`: Provides functions to write data to log files.

+- `HashFunctions.c/h`: Contains some non-trivial hashing functions used by the bloom filter implementation.

+- `Utilities.c/h`: Contains some auxiliary functions, mainly for string manipulation.